tektechnologies/Instructor-Prep/201/class-04.md

 ### review hex colors as the RGB

-- Let them know we will calculate hexidecimal in class 5.
+- Let them know we will calculate hexadecimal in class 5.

 ## Pro tip

 - The idea of your design will most likely not be what your final page looks like

-- So we start with a low fidelity, rendering of the page, called a wireframe.
+- So we start with a low fidelity, rendering of the page, called a wire frame.
 - css is the part of the coding process that will take as much time as you give it, that may not be the best use of our time, so maybe time box or save the work until the end of the day.